SAINT LUCIA CITIZENSHIP BY INVESTMENT

 Overview Launched in 2016, Saint Lucia’s Citizenship by Investment program is the newest of the five CBI programmes offered in the Caribbean.
 It is also one of the cheapest, with a minimum outlay of just $100,000, and one of the most straightforward in terms of ease and speed of passport processing, though its due diligence checks have been enhanced.
-According to the CBI Index 2019, St Lucia surpassed Antigua and Barbuda for the first time with improvements to its scores in the categories of freedom of movement, citizenship timelines and due diligence, with new measures recently introduced to exclude certain passports from applying.
+Scoring top marks both for value for money and ease of processing, According to the CBI Index 2019, St Lucia surpassed Antigua and Barbuda for the first time with improvements to its scores in the categories of freedom of movement, citizenship timelines and due diligence, with new measures recently introduced to exclude certain passports from applying.

 Best for Value for money.
 For just $100,000, individuals can obtain a second passport and lifetime citizenship, making St Lucia the most affordable citizenship by investment option along with Dominica.

 Pros In addition to offering the cheapest financial outlay for single applicants, St Lucia’s citizenship by investment programme is currently offering the most affordable second passport option for families too, with its temporary special Covid-19 offer (a reduction of $40,000), which runs until December 2021.
 A further positive of St Lucia’s citizen investment program is that there is no need for applicants to reside in or travel to the island during the application processing.
 Finally, as a second home, St Lucia not only offers a very relaxing lifestyle, it also boasts the best economy in the Caribbean.

 Cons There are very few cons with the Saint Lucia economic investment programme, which really has upped its game in the last few years; however, one disadvantage is that its real estate investment only offers one government-approved development option currently.